 5.27.96: The Day the Shaq & Penny Era Died at the Hands of Michael Jordan

 Every time I look at my stack of VHS tapes, full of every Orlando Magic/Shaq/Penny Hardaway highlight, half-time feature, interview and Sportscenter recap I came across between 1992-1996, I think about that horrible day of May 27th of 1996.
 That day in 1996 was the day a part of my childhood died.
 The day when the Penny and Shaq era died.
-An era that was supposed to be full of multiple championships for the most dominant center and multi-dimensional point guard in the league.
-But thanks to the best shooting guard in the league — who was looking for revenge after losing to the Orlando Magic a year before — it ended with the sight of my favorite player walking, alone, off the court and to the lockers as a disappointed looking Penny stayed on the court to congratulate his opponent and a high-five giving Michael Jordan, who probably burned Penny’s hand since his was still hot from knocking down 16 of 23 shots for a game-high 45 points.
+An era that was supposed to be full of multiple NBA championships for the most dominant center and multi-dimensional point guard in the league.
+But thanks to the best shooting guard in the league — who was looking for revenge after losing to the Orlando Magic a year before — it ended with the sight of my favorite player walking, alone, off the court and to the lockers as a disappointed looking Penny stayed on the court to congratulate his opponents and a high-five giving Michael Jordan, who probably burned Penny’s hand since his was still hot from knocking down 16 of 23 shots for a game-high 45 points.

 “It’s really sickening, because we are a better team than what we displayed,” Hardaway said after the 106-101 loss a.
 “Even though we had injuries and everything, it’s still hard to take and live with.”